elblasco/LPSMT/docs/requirement.md

 <img alt="file explorer fragment image" src="/docs/assets/file_explorer_fragment.png" style="width: 76mm;">

 - Should be displayed a file explorer of the server that the user has setted up
+- The title of the fragment is the name of the server that the user has chosen

 -------------------------------------------------------------------------------